How to Install Glue-Up Ceiling Tiles

 - Make sure that your ceiling tiles are installed correctly and are even and level.
 Your Decorative Strips will not adhere properly to bumpy or poorly installed tiles.

-- Thoroughly clean your ceiling tiles.
-Remove any dust and grease, and dissipate static electricity, to avoid attracting dust to the tiles and the T-bar.
+- Thoroughly clean your ceiling tiles with rubbing alcohol or Formula 409® and a soft rag.
+Remove any dust and grease, and dissipate static electricity, to avoid attracting dust to the tiles.

 - The temperature of your room should be between 60°F and 80°F with low humidity.